KevinRCooper/call-of-duty-data/README.md

 ## Overview

 1. **Data Cleaning & Preprocessing**
-   - Certain columns (e.g., XP, Score, Armor, etc.) are removed before analysis because they're deemed irrelevant or overshadow other metrics.
+   - Certain columns (e.g., XP, Armor, etc.) are removed before analysis because they're deemed irrelevant or overshadow other metrics.
    - A “lag” feature is created by shifting each row by one, so we associate the previous match’s stats with the current match’s `Skill`.

 2. **Random Forest Model (Excluding `"Skill (Previous Match)"`)**